LeonardosGitHub/agility2018_iControl_LX_Lab/docs/_build/html/_sources/class1/module5/lab1.rst.txt

 Perform the following steps to complete this task:

 #.
+Find and open the application ``putty`` on the desktop, using the saved session
-Using putty SSH to the BIG-IP_A.
+   SSH to the BIG-IP_A.

 #.
 At the bash shell enter the following command: